calband/calchart-redesign-old/docs/Testing.md

 These tests are Django tests that test functionality within the back-end; for example, testing models or POST actions.
 The tests should be written in `calchart/tests/`, with a separate file per Calchart page (e.g. `test_home`, `test_editor`).

 Tests should test non-trivial functionality.
-For example, we should not check that doing `MyModel.objects.create(...)` creates a `MyModel` with the given fields.
-Django already guarantees that with its ORM functionality.
+For example, we should not check that doing `MyModel.objects.create(...)` creates a `MyModel` with the given fields; Django already guarantees that with its ORM functionality.
 What we could do is check any side effects we added to `.create()` or something.

-This command should be run in the VM:

 ```
-$ vagrant ssh -c 'python manage.py test'
+$ python calchart/manage.py test
 ```

 ## Unit Tests